 Photo credit: Stephanie Mohan

 Gregory Spatz’s most recent book publications are the novel Inukshuk and the collection of interconnected novellas and stories What Could Be Saved.
 His short fiction has appeared in The New Yorker, The Kenyon Review, Southern Review, New England Review, Santa Monica Review, ZYZZYVA and in many other publications.
 Among other honors and awards, he’s the recipient of a Washington State Book Award and an NEA Fellowship.
-A new novel, The Vivaldi Church, and collection of short fiction, Brake For Miracles, are both forthcoming in 2026.
-He teaches in and directs the program for creative writing at Eastern Washington University.
-[Fiction]
+A new novel, The Vivaldi Church, and collection of short fiction, Brake For Miracles, are both forthcoming in 2026, as well as a brief memoir, Whale Vision.
+He teaches in and directs the program for creative writing at Eastern Washington University. gregoryspatz.com [F]

-Photo Credit: Julia Graff
+Photo credit: Julia Graff

-Héctor Tobar is the Los Angeles-born author of six books, including the nonfiction Our Migrant Souls: A Meditation on Race and the Meanings and Myths of “Latino,” and the novels The Tattooed Soldier and The Last Great Road Bum.
-His nonfiction Deep Down Dark was a finalist for the National Book Critics Circle Award and a New York Times bestseller.
-His books have been translated into 15 languages.
-His novel The Barbarian Nurseries won the California Book Award, and his fiction has appeared in Best American Short Stories.
-He earned his MFA from UC Irvine.
-As a journalist, he has been a foreign correspondent and has written for the New York Times, The New Yorker, and others.
-[F/NF] www.hectortobar.com
+Héctor Tobar is the author of seven books, including the novels The Tattooed Soldier and The Last Great Road Bum.
+His non-fiction Deep Down Dark was a finalist for the National Book Critics Circle Award and a New York Times bestseller.
+His novel The Barbarian Nurseries was a New York Times Notable Book and won the California Book Award Gold Medal.
+Tobar’s fiction has also appeared in Best American Short Stories.
+He earned his MFA from the UC Irvine, where he is currently a professor.
+As a journalist, has been an op-ed writer for the New York Times and a contributor to The New Yorker.
+His most recent book, Our Migrant Souls, won the Kirkus Prize.
+He has received a Guggenheim Fellowship in fiction and a Harvard Radcliffe Fellowship. hectortobar.com [F/NF/M]

 Photo: Patrice Normand, Opale Agency